 Simple Planning for Our Secular Homeschool

 I keep our schedule super simple.
 I find that when we plan too much beyond this, everything falls apart.
-Really apart.
+Really apart to the point where we get nothing accomplished.

 We aren’t doing paid extra curricular activities again this year because it’s just not in the budget but you know what?
 That’s fine.
 We do after school programming each Friday at our favorite small local library, and go twice a month to a larger library for programs offered there.